-- Tier 1 2,4,5-TCP production sites and associated waste disposal sites. - Tier 2 Sites (and associated waste disposal sites) where 2,4,5-TCP was used as a precursor to make pesticide products. - Tier 3 Sites (and associated waste disposal sites) where 2,4,5-TCP and its derivatives were formulated into pesticidal products. - Tier 4 Combustion sources. - Tier 5 Sites where pesticides derived from 2,4,5-TCP have been and are being used on a commercial basis. - Tier 6 Certain organic chemical and pesticide manufacturing facilities where improper quality control on certain production processes could have resulted in the formation of 2378-TCDD.
+- Tier 1 2,4,5-TCP production sites and associated waste disposal sites. - Tier 2 Sites (and associated waste disposal sites) where 2,4,5-TCP was used as a precursor to make pesticidal products. - Tier 3 Sites (and associated waste disposal sites) where 2,4,5-TCP and its derivatives were formulated into pesticidal products.

-Tier 7 - Control sites where contamination from 2378-TCDD is not suspected.
+- Tier 4 Combustion sources. - Tier 5 Sites where pesticides derived from 2,4,5-TCP have been and are being used on a commercial basis. - Tier 6 Certain organic chemical and pesticide manufacturing facilities where improper quality control on certain production processes could have resulted in the formation of 2378-TCDD contaminated products waste streams. - Tier 7 Control sites where contamination from 2378-TCDD is not suspected.

-The strategy calls for investigating and taking any necessary response action at tier 1 sites and, eventually, at tier 2 sites.
-Sites in tiers 3-6 will also be studied to determine the probability of contamination at these types of sites.
-Sampling at sites in tiers 1-6 will initially consist of a screening of areas most likely to be contaminated to determine if 2378-TCDD is present at the site.
+The strategy calls for investigating and taking any necessary response or enforcement actions at tier 1 sites and, eventually, at tier 2 sites.
+Sites in tiers 3-6 will also be studied to determine the probability of contamination at these types of Sampling at sites in tiers 1-6 will initially consist of sites. a screening of areas most likely to be contaminated to determine if 2378-TCDD is present at the site.
 If it is, further sampling may include all media (air, water, soil, stream sediments, fish tissue) which are appropriate to define the extent of contamination and health risk.
-Sampling at tier 7 sites will initially focus on fish tissues since 2378-TCDD is thought to have a very high bioconcentration factor.
-If dioxin is found in the fish tissues at these sites, EPA will conduct further investigations to locate the source(s).
+Sampling in tier 7 will be done in two phases.
+In the first phase, EPA will collect multi-media samples at a number of control areas (e.g., towns, sections of cities, rural areas) During the second phase selected throughout the United States.
+EPA will sample fish (and other aquatic organisms) at selected stations throughout the United States.
 All sampling done under this strategy will follow prescribed analytical protocols.

 Another important aspect of the strategy is to determine the potential health and environmental risks from exposure to 2378-TCDD in different media.
-EPA in conjunction with other appropriate federal agencies such as CDC, FDA, and NIOSH will undertake research to understand more fully the specific effects of 2378-TCDD on humans and other species, and to develop techniques to determine actual risk given different levels of environmental contamination.
+EPA, in conjunction with other appropriate federal agencies such as the Veteran's Administration (VA) and the various constituent agencies of the Department of Health and Human Services (HHS), (e.g., the Centers for Disease Control (CDC), the Food and Drug Administration (FDA), and the National Institutes for Occupational Safety and Health (NIOSH)), will undertake research to understand more fully the specific effects of 2378-TCDD on humans and other species, and to develop techniques to determine actual risk given different levels of environmental contamination.

 While investigations into the extent of human health and environmental risks from contamination by 2378-TCDD proceed, EPA will also be evaluating different alternatives for containing and eventually disposing of soils and wastes contaminated with 2378-TCDD.
-These alternatives include various methods of securing contaminated soil and preventing leachate runoff or percolation, removal and secure containment of contaminated soil, solvent extraction of dioxin from soils, and incineration or photolysis for destruction of dioxins.
+These alternatives include various methods of securing contaminated soil and preventing leachate runoff or percolation, extraction of dioxin from soils, and incineration or photolysis for destruction of dioxins.

-Finally, the strategy lists a number of research activities to define the potential human health and environmental risks from dioxin isomers other than 2378-TCDD.
+Finally, the strategy lists a number of research activities to define the potential human health and environmental risks from dioxin isomers other than 2378-TCDD and other "dioxinlike" chemicals.
 These activities include 1) assessing the toxicity of the other isomers, 2) determining their specific sources, 3) evaluating their environmental fate and transport properties, 4) developing exposure and risk assessments based on the above information, and 5) recommending appropriate control measures.
-To assist in these activities, the sampling program for 2378-TCDD includes provisions to analyze for other dioxin isomers (and even other chemicals) when appropriate to the situation or the sampling site.
+To assist in these activities, the sampling program for 2378-TCDD includes provisions to analyze for other dioxin isomers and "dioxin-like" chemicals when appropriate to the situation or the sampling site.